nickcottrell/udacity-vr-t2/NightAtTheMuseum/README.md

 ## Notes on the process

 ### Purpose
 The purpose of Night at the Museum is to help people understand the different use cases of VR.
 It does this by showcases those topics from within a VR experience.
 Users are transformed to different settings that each focus on a different flavor of the industry.
-This project covers several topics.
-It includes:
+The idea is to provide an immersive, engaging and performant experience.
+Also since VR covers so many items, the intent is that the information is presented in a clear and consistent manner.
+Hopefully users will come away from this experience with a more broad sense of how VR can be useful--It's not just about games!
+This project covers several topics, including:

 * Journalism
 * Social VR